gangyistudios/dao_factory/README.md

 ```

 # TODO
-- Convert DAOImpl to singleton, so they are not re-initialised everytime the Factory retrieves them.

 # Feedback
 Please feel free to comment any better solutions or feedback.
 We are always open for new ideas!